- ICH GCP

 Primary Outcome Measures

-Change in detection rate for hazards approaching from the blind side in the VR walking simulator test
+Improvement in detection rate with prism glasses for hazards approaching from the blind side at a bearing angle of 40 degrees in the VR walking simulator test.

 Secondary Outcome Measures

-Change in detection response time for hazards approaching from the blind side in the VR walking simulator test
+Improvement in detection rate with prism glasses for hazards approaching from the blind side at a bearing angle of 20 degrees in the VR walking simulator test.

 Number of participants selecting each device as a percentage of the total number of participants enrolled